 Customers for RFID tag technology will find numerous options when purchasing tags.
-Choices usually depend upon the cost, the application and the design requirements more so than esthetics.
-Materials, affixing methods, environments, sizes, and production times are considered while making the choice, as is numbering.
+Choices usually depend upon the cost, the application and the design requirements more so than aesthetics.
+Materials, affixing methods, environments, sizes, and production times are considered while making the choice, as is RFID numbering.

 So-called numbering options use terms such as “serialized/unserialized” and “barcode with human readable numbers (RFID programming included).”
 Used for counting assets whether similar or disparate, numbering options also facilitate permission or access rights and file directives within programming material directed to the asset.

 “Serialization” has to do with similarity and “unserialization” with disparity.
 In the tag converting industry, when assets are serialized, absolute similarity of assets is assumed to an extent, but the identical assets eventually have to be identified as unique within their similarity.
 For example, in a shipment of 24 pairs of pants (size 42, relaxed fit, indigo blue jeans), each pair must be identified as unique for inventory and other purposes.